 Family has said Phillips was trying to leave Smith at the time of the attack because of domestic abuse.

-There was a pending charge against Smith in an assault on Smith at the time of the killing, Chief Assistant Prosecutor Seth Levy said at his detention hearing in November.
+There was a pending charge against Smith in an assault on Phillips at the time of the killing, Chief Assistant Prosecutor Seth Levy said at his detention hearing in November.

 But Smith indicated another man and that Phillips told him she “was going to cut it off.”

 He admitted looking at her phone to see they were talking.

 He said there had been no argument before the killing.

 The two were in bed and had had a good day.

 In the taped interview, Hess asked Smith if he said anything before the attack.